MariaDB/MySQL (database service)

 Note that the information about the relationship can change when an app is redeployed or restarted or the relationship is changed.
 So your apps should only rely on the service environment variables directly rather than hard coding any values.

-ORACLEMYSQL_QUERY={'is_master': True}
+ORACLE_MYSQL_QUERY={'is_master': True}

 For some advanced use cases, you can use the PLATFORM_RELATIONSHIPS